Drug Addiction Treatment Programs

 Support groups are often a primary component of substance abuse treatment, as they provide people with a supportive network.
 Developing relationships with sober, supportive people can be incredibly helpful when overcoming addiction.
 The network provides an opportunity for people to make new friends and share their struggles openly, which can help them stay away from people who may encourage drug abuse or make it more difficult to avoid.
 Support groups for drug addiction include Narcotics Anonymous, Cocaine Anonymous, and Secular Organizations for Sobriety (SOS).

-People who are interested in drug addiction treatment programs for inpatient or outpatient services can call (800) 660-0986 at any time, day or night, for a free and confidential consultation.
+People who are interested in drug addiction treatment programs for inpatient or outpatient services can call 1-888-439-3435 Who Answers? at any time, day or night, for a free and confidential consultation.